SevereOverfl0w/bukkure/README.md

 for example.

-You will then need to install this to a local maven repository, fortunately this is very easy.
+You will then need to install this to a local maven repository, fortunately this is very easy using the [localrepo plugin](https://github.com/kumarshantanu/lein-localrepo)

 `$ lein localrepo install ../build-spigot/Bukkit/target/bukkit-VERSION-SNAPSHOT.jar org.bukkit/bukkit VERSION`

 ## Usage
+- ???
+- Profit

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Dominic Monroe

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.